amar1n/SunlightHours/README.md

 * AWS Route 53 to set up a custom domain name for the REST API
 * JSON Schema Validator from everit-org for validation of input data
 * Gson to serialize and deserialize Java objects to JSON
-* Java 8 multithreading for calculating the ranges with sunlight
+* Java 8 multithreading for calculating the sunlight ranges
-* Java 8 Executor framework for the parallel processing of tasks such as the creation and deletion of NoSQL tables and to perform the calculations of the hourly ranges with light in each neighborhood
+* Java 8 Executor framework for the parallel processing of tasks such as the creation and deletion of NoSQL tables and to perform the calculations of the sunlight ranges in each neighborhood
 * Maven and IntelliJ Idea

-When an **init** request is received...
+#### When an **init** request is received...
 * Input data is validated
 * It is verified that there is no other **init** process in progress
 * Access to subsequent **init** calls is blocked